tinymce/tinymce-docs/plugins/comments.md

 For more information on configuring menu items refer to the [toolbar]({{site.baseurl}}/configure/editor-appearance/#toolbar) and [menu]({{site.baseurl}}/configure/editor-appearance/#menu) sections.

-Currently, there are three options available for creating a menu item:
+Currently, there are three menu items available:

 * `addcomment` - Provides the ability to add comments.
 By default, this option can be accessed through **Insert** -> **Add comment** menu bar item.

 * `showcomments`- Provides the ability to display comments field for the selected text.
 It is a toggle button and is used to hide the comments as well.
 By default, this option can be accessed through **View** -> **Show comment** menu bar item.

 * `deleteallconversations`- Provides the ability to delete all the comments in the content.
 By default, this option can be accessed through **File** -> **Delete all conversations** menu bar item.

 ### Configuring the commented text properties